 Students in the clinical mental health counseling program are expected to take and successfully pass a national standardized counseling examination.
 This exam is called the Counselor Preparation Comprehensive Examination (CPCE) and is provided by the Center for Credentialing and Education, which is a division of NBCC.
 This is an exam that requires students to pay CCE a fee of \$150 to sit for the exam.
 This is an exam that requires CCE to receive a payment of \$150 per student.
 Our program will cover the cost of this exam once.
 Scores are released to our program on a monthly basis and this standardized exam mirrors the format of the exam required for licensure with the state.
 The exam demonstrates baseline proficiency in the core content areas of counseling.
 This is an exam that students will take in the last semester of their program.
-All registration and scheduling of the computer based test (CBT) is handled with CCE through their website.
+All registration and scheduling of the OnVue computer based test (CBT) is handled with CCE after the program director submits your name to the CCE coordinator.